Denis ApIvor: Biography

-ApIvor (pronounced Ap Ivor) was born in Collinstown, County Westmeath, Ireland, to Welsh parents, Denis ApIvor went to Hereford Cathedral School and was a chorister at Christ Church, Oxford, and Hereford Cathedral.
+ApIvor (pronounced Ap Ivor) was born in Collinstown, County Westmeath, Ireland, to Welsh parents.
+He attended Hereford Cathedral School and was a chorister at Christ Church, Oxford, and Hereford Cathedral.
 Because his parents opposed a career in music, he studied medicine in London, but had also pursued the study of music from an early age.
 He began his medical studies at the University of Aberystwyth in 1933, moving the next year to University College London.
-Inspired by hearing the first performance in England of Wozzeck (at the Queen's Hall, 14 March 1934 conducted by Adrian Boult) and encouraged by Cecil Gray, he also studied composition privately with Patrick Hadley and Alan Rawsthorne.
+Inspired by hearing the first performance in England of Wozzeck (at the Queen's Hall, 14 March 1934 conducted by Adrian Boult) and encouraged by Cecil Gray, ApIvor also studied composition privately with Patrick Hadley and Alan Rawsthorne.

 At the outbreak of World War II he was for a time house physician at the Hospital of St John and St Elizabeth, Hampstead.
 In 1942 he was called up, mostly serving as a war doctor in India.
 After the war ApIvor continued with his medical career, eventually retiring in 1979 from the Mid Kent Group.

 But he also returned to his musical activities.
 He formed a friendship with his Albany Street neighbour Constant Lambert, who conducted the premiere of his first major work, a choral-orchestral setting of T S Eliot's The Hollow Men, on 21 February, 1950.
 His diverse musical influences during this period ranged from Busoni, Delius, Peter Warlock and Bernard van Dieren to Berg and Webern.

 The 1950s and 1960s were his most productive years, but despite a decline in performances from the 1970s he continued to compose into the 1990s and beyond.
 He left London to live in Wales in 1987 and in the 1990s moving to Telscombe, near Brighton.
 He died in Robertsbridge, Sussex, aged 88.